denise-khuu/devonfw-website/README.md

-Welcome to the reduced devonfw webpage compiler
+Welcome to the reduced devonfw webpage pipeline

-To compile the website run the bash file
+Copy the current wiki-tutorial folder into './wiki-tutorials' To compile the website run the bash file
 `sh build.sh`

-If you want to add a submodule to this compiler
-	you have to add the module to the pom